 Keeping recognition current and interesting

 Recognition efforts need to be fresh and employee input is key to that.
-Ashley from GoCo said to use post-event surveys to measure employee enjoyment and gather feedback for future improvements.
+Ashley from GoCo suggested using post-event surveys to measure employee enjoyment and gather feedback for future improvements.
 Lee said company culture is dynamic with many layers to consider.

 Tapping into different employee cultures and interests when planning recognition events brings new life to each one.
 Rotating between types of events and offering different types of recognition (group events, public shoutouts, tangible rewards, or quiet one-on-ones) keeps recognition fresh and exciting.